thechatgptcoder/govd/README.md

     ```

 ## docker (recommended)
-1. build the image using the dockerfile:

-    ```bash
-    docker build -t govd-bot .
-    ```

-2. update the `.env` file to ensure the database properties match the environment variables defined for the mariadb service in the `docker-compose.yml` file.
+1. Create or update the `.env` file to ensure the database properties match the environment variables defined for the mariadb service in the `docker-compose.yml` file.
    for enhanced security, it is recommended to change the `MARIADB_PASSWORD` property in `docker-compose.yaml` and ensure `DB_PASSWORD` in `.env` matches it.

     the following line in the `.env` file **must** be set as:

     ```
     DB_HOST=db
+    ```

+2. build the image using the dockerfile:

+    ```bash
+    docker build -t govd-bot .
     ```

 3. run the compose to start all services: